Bass Strait Central Zone Scallop Fishery

 A fishery for commercial scallops has operated in central Bass Strait since 1973 (Young & Martin 1989).
 The fishery is spatially structured, with the fleet tending to congregate on one or two known beds for the season.
 These may be revisited for several seasons until the bed is depleted or the fleet moves to more favourable beds, either within the same area or in an entirely different area.
 In this way, the fishery has moved back and forth between beds in eastern and western Bass Strait several times during its history.
 Catch in the fishery peaked in 1982 (21,000 t) and 1983 (24,000 t), landed by an unknown number of vessels.
 The next peaks were in 1994 (8,100 t landed by 73 vessels) and 1995 (7,700 t landed by 103 vessels).

-Catch, catch rates and scallop quality have all improved since the fishery moved to the King Island region.
+In 2014, operators began fishing beds around King Island.
 Three main beds were fished around King Island in 2014; this expanded to five in 2015 and eight in 2016.
-Five main beds were fished in 2017, two of which were also fished in 2016.
+Five main beds were fished in 2018, two of which were also fished in 2017.
+Catch, catch rates and scallop quality all improved after the fishery moved to the King Island region.

 The King Island region was not fished between 1998 and 2014, and biomass surveys for the region were not completed before fishing recommenced there in 2014.
-However, a survey in 2015 identified three beds adjacent to King Island with a total combined biomass of ‘adult’ scallops (shell length greater than 85 mm) of 9,300 t (Knuckey, Koopman & Davis 2015), and a 2016 survey identified eight beds with a combined biomass of 22,090 t of adults (Knuckey, Koopman & Davis 2016).
-In 2017, four beds adjacent to King Island were surveyed with a combined biomass of 16,230 t (Knuckey et al. 2017).
-Beds were also surveyed north of King Island with a combined biomass of 5,460 t (‘Apollo Bay’ beds) and in eastern Bass Strait with a combined biomass of 1,090 t (‘Flinders Island’ beds; Knuckey et al. 2017).
+However, a survey in 2015 identified three beds near King Island with a total combined biomass of ‘adult’ scallops (shell length greater than 85 mm) of 9,300 t (Knuckey, Koopman & Davis 2015), and a 2016 survey identified eight beds with a combined biomass of 22,090 t of adults (Knuckey, Koopman & Davis 2016).
+In 2017, four beds near King Island were surveyed, with an estimated combined biomass of 16,230 t (Knuckey et al. 2017).
+Beds were also surveyed north of King Island, with an estimated combined biomass of 5,460 t (‘Apollo Bay’ beds), and in eastern Bass Strait, with an estimated combined biomass of 1,090 t (‘Flinders Island’ beds) (Knuckey et al. 2017).
 In comparison, combined biomass estimates for beds in the Flinders Island region were 3,800 t in 2016 (Knuckey, Koopman & Davis 2016) and as high as 10,100 t in 2012 (Semmens 2012).

-Six beds adjacent to King Island were surveyed in 2018 with a combined biomass of adult scallops of 24,700 t, two Apollo Bay beds were surveyed with a combined biomass of 3,700 t and one Flinders Island bed was surveyed with a biomass of 1,700 t (Knuckey, Koopman & Hudson 2018).
+In 2018, beds were surveyed and adult scallop biomass estimated as follows: six beds near King Island with a combined biomass of 24,700 t, two Apollo Bay beds with a combined biomass of 3,700 t and one Flinders Island bed with a biomass of 1,700 t (Knuckey, Koopman & Hudson 2018).
 These beds were a mixture of previously surveyed beds, new beds and an amalgamation of previous, separate beds.
-There was a high proportion of dead scallops at two beds (Knuckey, Koopman & Hudson 2018) and there was no sign of substantial recruitment in the beds surveyed (AFMA 2018).
-However, biomass estimates overall are large relative to previous surveys, with one single bed estimated to contain over 14,000 t of adult scallops.
+A high proportion of dead scallops were found at two beds (Knuckey, Koopman & Hudson 2018), and there was no sign of substantial recruitment in the beds surveyed (AFMA 2018).
+However, biomass estimates overall are large relative to previous surveys, with one bed estimated to contain more than 14,000 t of adult scallops.

 No quantitative, model-based stock assessment is available for the BSCZSF; the current harvest strategy is dependent on biomass surveys in a combination of new and previously surveyed sites (discussed below).

 Recruitment of commercial scallops in Bass Strait (Young, McLoughlin & Martin 1992) and elsewhere (for example, Port Phillip Bay; Coleman 1998) has been historically variable, and this variability appears to continue.
 Surveys of eastern Bass Strait in 2009 identified large numbers of small scallops north-east of Flinders Island (Harrington & Semmens 2010).
-Surveys in 2015, 2016 and 2017 likewise identified small scallops adjacent to Flinders Island (Knuckey, Koopman & Davies 2015, 2016; Knuckey et al. 2017).
+Surveys in 2015, 2016, 2017 and 2018 likewise identified small scallops near Flinders Island (Knuckey, Koopman & Davis 2015, 2016; Knuckey et al. 2017; Knuckey, Koopman & Hudson 2018).
 Beds in western Bass Strait have typically comprised large scallops and only limited amounts of small scallops.
-Although the presence of small scallops in eastern Bass Strait is an encouraging sign for the fishery, they were found in far larger amounts during the 2009 survey.
+Although the presence of small scallops in eastern Bass Strait is an encouraging sign for the fishery, they were found in far larger amounts during the 2009 survey of the eastern area.

-Surveys between 2009 and 2017 1 have covered a large area, encompassing approximately 60 per cent of the 6 nautical mile by 8 nautical mile fishing grids that comprised the total historical baseline of grids fished since 1991.
-2 However, because of die-off events, such as those observed in 2010 and 2011, the reliability of earlier surveyed biomass estimates decreases rapidly with time, even for unfished beds.
+Surveys between 2009 and 2018 have covered a large area, encompassing approximately 60% of the 6 nautical mile by 8 nautical mile fishing grids that comprised the total historical baseline of grids fished since 1991.1 However, because of die-off events, such as those observed in 2010 and 2011, the reliability of earlier surveyed biomass estimates decreases rapidly with time, even for unfished beds.
 Recently, repeated surveys of some beds have shown consistent biomass estimates between years, suggesting that, at least in these surveyed areas, biomass has been stable.

-Surveys in 2017 covered about 8 per cent of the grids from the historical baseline area.
-However, adult biomass from these surveyed beds was estimated at almost 22,800 t, the third largest estimated biomass since the fishery reopened in 2009 (surveyed beds in 2016 had an estimated biomass of almost 26,000 t and 30,100 t in 2018).
-By their nature, surveys target areas where scallop beds are expected to be found at a particular time, so these biomass estimates cannot be extrapolated to the whole of the historical fishing area.
+Surveys in 2018 covered about 10% of the grids from the historical baseline area.
+Adult biomass from these surveyed beds was estimated at almost 30,100 t, the largest estimated biomass since the fishery reopened in 2009 (surveyed beds had an estimated biomass of almost 26,000 t in 2016 and an estimated 22,800 t in 2017).
+By their nature, surveys target areas where scallop beds are expected to be found at a particular time, so these biomass estimates cannot be extrapolated to the entire historical fishing area.

-Since the re-emergence of scallop beds in western Bass Strait, surveys have covered a broader area (both eastern and western Bass Strait) and more beds: 2 in 2014, 4 in 2015, 10 in 2016 and 12 in 2017.
-Nine beds were surveyed in 2018.
-This decrease is because it was decided not to resurvey all previously surveyed beds because of the cost involved and to ensure that both new and previously surveyed beds are surveyed in any one year.
+Since the re-emergence of scallop beds in western Bass Strait, surveys have covered a broader area (both eastern and western Bass Strait) and more beds: 2 beds in 2014, 4 in 2015, 10 in 2016 and 12 in 2017.
+Only nine beds were surveyed in 2018 because of the cost involved and to ensure that both new and previously surveyed beds are surveyed in any one year.
 The harvest strategy appears at present to be effective in providing information on the biomass across a range of locations in both eastern and western Bass Strait.
 However, the extent of survey effort has in the past been influenced by the nature of the fishing season—for example, poor fishing seasons generally result in limited surveying and poorer information.

 Stock status determination